vuejs/v2.vuejs.org/src/v2/guide/index.md

 <div class="scrimba"><a href="https://scrimba.com/p/pXKqta/cEQVkA3" target="_blank" rel="noopener noreferrer">Try this lesson on Scrimba</a></div>

 The component system is another important concept in Vue, because it's an abstraction that allows us to build large-scale applications composed of small, self-contained, and often reusable components.
-If we think about it, almost any type of application interface can be abstracted into a tree of components:
+If you think about it, almost any type of application interface can be abstracted into a tree of components:

 ![Component Tree](/images/components.png)